 arugula-buttermilk potato soup

 I needed this arugula-buttermilk potato soup to be thick and a bit chunky.
 The rest is adjustable, more feta?
 Sure!
 Arugula makes this soup even more rustic and adds texture and a peppery flavor.
-I am just putting that out there, I even like it cold but preferably warm and rather not steaming hot in this summery temperatures.
+I am just putting that out there, I even like it cold but preferably warm and rather not steaming hot in this summer temperatures.

 - 1 large onion, peeled, chopped